Mixtape-Sessions/Shift-Share/Lab/README.md

 2. Construct the "sum-of-shares" control from the `adh_shares` dataset and add this control to both of the previous IV regressions.
-Comment on how the main IV estimate changes.
+How does the main IV estimate change?
+Why, intuitively, is this control important to include?

 *Main IV Estimate:*
 *Standard Error:*